amandajiang259/Spotify-Music-Heatmap---Visualizing-Popularity-and-Release-Year-Preferences/README.md

-# Spotify Music Heatmap - Visualizing Popularity and Release Date Preferences
+# Spotify Music Heatmap - Visualizing Popularity and Release Year Preferences
 Welcome to our Spotify Music Heatmap generator!
 Please follow the instructions below to learn how to use our program: